biomedia-mira/stochastic_segmentation_networks/README.md

 You can change the `job-dir` to whatever you like and use the different config files provided to run the baseline and larger model described in the paper.
 As described in the paper, we found no benefit in using the model with the larger patch for this application.
-Since it takes significantly longer to train it, you can likely skip that.
-Change the `device` variable to the index of the GPU you wish to use or to `"cpu"`.
+Set `--device` to the index of the GPU you wish to use or to `"cpu"`.

 **Important:** do not use the numbers printed in the console during training for evaluation.
 They are computed on patches, not on full images.